 -

-This course will be structured like an undergraduate introductory-level early Chinese philosophy course, but with a twist.
+This course is structured like an undergraduate introductory-level early Chinese philosophy course, but with a twist.
 Instead of focusing on each major received tradition from the Warring States period (450-220 BCE) in turn (Confucianism, Daoism, Mohism, Legalism, etc.), this course will alternate one lesson based on the received tradition with one lesson based on newly unearthed manuscript sources!
 It will also cover material from the Warring States period up to the Western Han period, so about 450 BCE to 50 BCE.

 By the end of the course, you will be expected to have gained a significant working understanding of the major received philosophical traditions of the Warring States and early Han Period, as well as the various unearthed sources introduced throughout the course for comparison.
 Moreover, you should be able to converse constructively about the problems associated with the traditional concept of “philosophical schools of thought” in early China, and be able to articulate some potential alternatives to this traditional concept.